AfifJaffer/predicting-coupon-acceptance/README.md

 Business Impact: Helps e-commerce platforms personalize coupon distribution and boost engagement.

 📄 License
-This project is open-source under the MIT License.
+This project is licensed under **All Rights Reserved**.

+**📌 You may NOT:**
+- Copy, modify, or distribute this project without explicit permission.
+- Use this project for commercial or personal use without authorization.

+🔒 **For permissions, contact:** "jafferafif7@gmail.com".